Dr Bridgette Masters-Awatere

 Iwi: Te Rarawa, Ngai Te Rangi, Tuwharetoa ki KawerauSchool of Psychology Email Bridgette Masters-Awatere (email@example.com)

 My research speciality for the past 15+ years has been in the area of indigenous evaluation research.
 I have lead, been a team member, and/or supervised evaluations in the general area of indigenous social well-being.
 Project areas include: family violence; intimate partner relationships; women’s and children’s health; tobacco, alcohol, drug, use and reduction; positive learning environments (primary, secondary and tertiary institutions); cultural competency and evaluation training.
-Within the range of projects I have been involved in I have worked with different types of agencies including: iwi and hapū, central and regional government, district health boards, private companies, and not-for-profit agencies.
+Within the range of projects that I have been involved, I have worked with different types of agencies including: iwi and hapū, central and regional government, district health boards, private companies, and not-for-profit agencies.

 Evaluation of Māori service programmes that contribute to Māori health and development.

 Masters-Awatere, B. (2017).
 Hospital transfers: Whānau involvement in the healing equation.
 In Nga Pae o te Maramatanga: Researcher Wananga.
 Waipapa Marae, University of Auckland, Auckland, New Zealand.

 Contact DetailsEmail: firstname.lastname@example.org